tbrockman/tbrockman.github.io/notion/why-i-want-to-be-a-notino.md

 ## *enter technology!*

-Technology offers us quite a few distinct benefits over our fleshy biology in this regard.
-We can store a lot of bits pretty reliably, and we can even recover from storage failures if necessary.
+Technology offers us quite a few distinct improvements over our fleshy biology in this regard.
+Notably, we can store a lot of bits pretty reliably, and we can even recover from storage failures if necessary.
+Devising increasingly efficient processes for both serializing and retrieving this information (in an intuitive and user-friendly way) can have a massive impact on humanity as a whole by facilitating seamless data-driven lifestyles.
+I would be incredibly interested and fortunate to work in this area.

 I think technology has done a fantastic job with helping people discover the internet, but I think it's currently lacking when it comes to helping people discover themselves.
-It seems like most applications fumble at some point facilitating a users data journey from creation to discovery and [Notion](https://notion.so) seems like a great place to start capitalizing on that.
+It seems like most applications fumble at some point facilitating a users data journey from creation to discovery, and after using the product and looking through some of the team videos, [Notion](https://notion.so) seems like a great place to start capitalizing on that.

 I have ideas for the platform and would love to join the team.